-One notable development during World War Two was the growing night air war and the development of aircraft for this role such a the P-61 But the vast majority of night air kills were achieved in aircraft hastily converted from other roles.
+One notable development during World War Two was the growing night air war and the development of aircraft for this role such as the P-61, but the vast majority of night air kills were achieved in aircraft hastily converted from other roles.

 Most German night-fighter kills were achieved in the elderly Bf 110, obsolete in the day-fighter role for which it had been created but lethally effective as a night-fighter.
 The RAF successfully used the Bristol Beaufighter and De Haviland Mosquito as night fighters, but neither had been designed for this role.

 Understandably, Britain and Germany led the way in creating more advanced and capable night fighters, as both were subjected to long night-bombing campaigns.

 The night-fighter conflict became a separate and parallel air war over Europe in which new technologies such as air-intercept radar saw the creation of aces: German ace Heinz-Wolfgang Schnaufer was credited with the destruction of 121 British bombers, all during night operations.

 Perhaps surprisingly, during World War Two just two purpose-built night fighters were created: the German Heinkel He-219 Uhu (Owl) and the American Northrop P-61 Black Widow.

 The P-61 was technically advanced and moderately successful as a night fighter but it is also notable because it inadvertently became the pioneer for an entirely new type of combat aircraft developed after the war: the all-weather interceptor.

 In the autumn of 1940 the Luftwaffe, having suffered unsustainable losses in daylight raids during the Battle of Britain, switched to a night bombing campaign against England.
 This became known as the “Blitz” and in an eight-month period, more than 43,000 British civilians were killed and it was estimated that one in six people in London became homeless.